shashiirk/rwd-projects/documentation-page/README.md

 # Documentation Page

 This is a sample documentation page.
-Click [here](https://codepen.io/shashiirk/full/VwaWVMg) to view the page.
+Click [here](https://codepen.io/shashiirk/full/VwaWVMg) to see it live.